sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_115851045.jpg)

-We had noticed a lot of the rock in the old buildings were very pourous, making us think that it was a city that was made of volcanic rock that was then buried by volcanic ash.
+We had noticed a lot of the rock in the old buildings were very porous, making us think that it was a city that was made of volcanic rock that was then buried by volcanic ash.
 I'm assuming the roads were made with the same material and you could see how they were worn down by the carts.
-Seemed to work well for the buildings, but countless passes of carts made siginficant tracks in the rock.
+Seemed to work well for the buildings, but countless passes of carts made significant tracks in the rock.
 Inches worn away.

 ![Alt text](/images/travel4/PXL_20231126_114132968.jpg)